ADDITIONAL LOCAL RESOURCES

 - Any other circumstances, which are judged by a professional to warrant a referral.

-4.2 Assessing the Needs of Children and Young People in Contact with a Parent who Perpetrated Domestic Violence or Abuse
+4.2 Assessing the Needs of Children and Young People in Contact with a Parent who Perpetrated Domestic Abuse

 - The previous level of physical danger to the adult victim and in particular the presence of the child during violent episodes;